lumicks/pylake/docs/examples/fd_fitting_basic/index.rst

 Load the data into the model
 ----------------------------

 We load the data into the model.
-This is done using the command `load_data`.
+This is done using the command `add_data`.
 Note that we also supply a name for the data, which will be used when plotting for example.